-In addition, the bill would subject the appointment of any brand inspectors, special investigators, examiners, deputy assistant, and employees by the Animal Health Commissioner to approval by the Secretary of Agriculture.
+In addition, the bill would subject the appointment of any brand inspectors, special investigators, examiners, deputy assistants, and employees by the Animal Health Commissioner to approval by the Secretary of Agriculture.
 New language would permit the Secretary of Agriculture to enter into contractual agreements with the Attorney General with respect to the Kansas brand law.

-The bill also would clarify that any brand not renewed within 60 days (currently 120 days) would be forfeited and make the use of a forfeited brand unlawful.
-Current law would be amended to change the brand inspection fee when brand inspection is requested and provided.
-This fee could not exceed \$.75 per head for all livestock, a change from the current fee not to exceed \$.75 for cattle and \$.05 for other livestock.
+The bill also would clarify that any brand not renewed within 60 days (currently 120 days) of the end of its registration period would be forfeited and make the use of a forfeited brand unlawful.
+The bill would change the brand inspection fee when brand inspection is requested and provided.
+This fee could not exceed \$0.75 per head for all livestock, a change from the current fee not to exceed \$0.75 for cattle and \$0.05 for other livestock.
 An exemption from the brand inspection fee for cattle consigned to or sold at a public livestock market that have clearance from a county option brand inspection area would be removed.
 The bill also would increase the fee for recording a brand to \$30 (currently \$15).